Antahkarana Clinic – MINDSS NEUROLINKS Ph: 8884976550

 - Access is on a need to know basis

-- Access is restricted to authorized users
+- We restrict access to authorized users

-- Contractual privacy clauses/agreements with third parties including cleaning, security personnel, building maintenance personnel, and network technicians.
+- Contractual privacy clauses/agreements with third parties, including cleaning, security personnel, building maintenance personnel, and network technicians.

 - We protect the confidentiality of any personal information we access in the course of providing patient care.